profbmuthu/OnLine/PITCHME.md

 ### <span style="color: #e49436">Spoofing</span>-Types

-- <span style="color: #e49436">*ARP Spoofing Attack*: Occurs when a attacker links the hacker’s MAC address with internal IP address.
+- <span style="color: #e49436">*ARP Spoofing Attack*</span>: Occurs when a attacker links the hacker’s MAC address with internal IP address.
 This attack leads to data theft and deletion, compromised accounts, DOS and other malicious consequences.
 - <span style="color: #e49436">*DNS Spoofing Attack*</span>: A malicious attacker reroutes the DNS translation so that it points to a different server which is typically infected with malware and can be used to help spread viruses and worms.
 Also called DNS cache poisoning,
 - <span style="color: #e49436">*DoS*</span>: Use multiple compromised computers and send spoofed IP packets of data to a specific server.
 Server will be unable to handle all of the requests, causing the server to overload.